Hendrix-CS/csci151/labs/maze-dfs.md

 ## Description

-In this lab, we will explore searching a maze for a goal using a stack to organize our potential Trails.
-The stack allows us to search in a depth-first search manner.
-In other words, we can explore down a trail as far as possible, and backtrack if we reached a dead end in our journey, because we search the youngest potential trail next.
+In this lab, we will explore creating a maze using a stack to organize our potential Positions.
+The stack allows us to create in a depth-first search manner.
+In other words, we can carve out a trail as far as possible, and backtrack if we reached a dead end in our journey, because we search the youngest potential position next.

-In this lab, you will create the necessary data structures to search a maze in this depth-first search manner.
+In this lab, you will create the necessary data structures to create a maze in this depth-first search manner.

 To start, run the code in `MazeApp`.
 You